Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 One of the most exciting things about becoming an ADC in Idaho is that your professional development doesn’t have to end there.
 If you go on to earn a master’s degree in a behavioral science like addiction science or counseling, you can apply for two more advanced counseling certifications in Idaho:

 - Advanced Alcohol/Drug Counselor.
-As an AADC, you’ll be equipped to handle more complex cases and serve a wider range of people battling substance use disorders.
+As an AADC, you’ll be equipped to handle more complex cases and serve a broader range of people battling substance use disorders.
 Many AADCs also supervise entire recovery programs, conduct life-saving research, and operate their own recovery practices.

 - Certified Clinical Supervisor.
 CCSs aren’t just experts in counseling.
 They’re also adept at training and mentoring new counselors.
 These professionals are integral to making substance use disorder recovery accessible to more people across the state.